 I believe the most rewarding aspect of family history research is finding personal insights into a relative’s life, far beyond the bare bones of names and dates.
 In my research I therefore consult a wide range of sources, such as wills, newspapers, maps and school records, allowing the creation of a more rounded, nuanced image of your family.
 Discovering an ancestor’s place on the village rugby team, their feud with a neighbour or the attendees at their wedding allows a rare glimpse at the real person lost in history and to me is the real heart of family history.
 Even if you think there is ‘no-one special’ in your family tree it is still possible to discover a wealth of information about who your family was and how they lived their lives.

-For more information please get in touch using the Contact page.
+For more information please have explore my website or get in touch using the Contact page.